MANISH007700/DeepLearning-Project/NLP/ReadMe.md

 ## DeathNote - Anime .
 ![Deathnote](deathnote.jpg)

-### I have used LSTM model to predict the future text of deathnote anime series based on prior inputs using LSTM and Bi-LSTM model .
+### I have used LSTM and BI-LSTM model to predict the future text of deathnote anime series based on prior inputs.
 ## Label :
 ### 1 - Deathnote-script.txt : This is the data which is used to train the model
 ### 2 - lstm-text-generation.ipynb : The LSTM notebook file for the codes